Bruges: Golden age (12th–15th centuries)

 Such wealth gave rise to social upheavals, which were for the most part harshly contained by the militia.
 In 1302, however, after the Bruges Matins (the night-time massacre of the French garrison in Bruges by the members of the local Flemish militia on 18 May 1302), the population joined forces with the Count of Flanders against the French, culminating in the victory at the Battle of the Golden Spurs, fought near Kortrijk on 11 July.
 The statue of Jan Breydel and Pieter de Coninck, the leaders of the uprising, can still be seen on the Big Market square.
 The city maintained a militia as a permanent paramilitary body.
 It gained flexibility and high prestige through close ties to a guild of the organized militia, comprising professionals and specialized units.
 Militia men bought and maintained their own weapons and armor, according to their family status and wealth.
 Later, Bruges would be consumed in the Flemish revolts that occurred around the County of Flanders between 1323 and 1328.

+The weavers and spinners of Bruges were thought to be the best in the world, and the population of Bruges grew to at least 46,000 inhabitants at this time around 1350 AD.
+At the end of the 14th century, Bruges became one of the Four Members, along with Brugse Vrije, Ghent, and Ypres.
+Together they formed a parliament; however, they frequently quarreled amongst themselves.

+In the 15th century, Philip the Good, Duke of Burgundy, set up a court in Bruges, as well as Brussels and Lille, attracting several artists, bankers, and other prominent personalities from all over Europe.
+The new oil-painting techniques of the Flemish school gained world renown.
+The first book in English ever printed was published in Bruges by William Caxton.
+Edward IV and Richard III of England were then living in exile in Bruges.